We are currently accepting enrollments. The course will open on July 11, 2023.

 At the end of this program, participants will be able to:

 This site is operated and maintained by The Massachusetts General Hospital Psychiatry Academy.
-No material or information from this site may be copied, reproduced, republished, uploaded, posted, transmitted or distributed unless approved in writing by The Psychiatry Academy.
-Questions concerning the proper use of materials and information in this site should be directed to: mghcme@mgh.harvard.edu.
-No rights or licenses of any kind of The Psychiatry Academy’s intellectual property are transferred to, granted to, provided to or received by you as a result of using this web site.
+No material or information from this site may be copied, reproduced, republished, uploaded, posted, transmitted, or distributed unless approved in writing by The Psychiatry Academy.
+Questions concerning the proper use of materials and information on this site should be directed to: mghcme@mgh.harvard.edu.
+No rights or licenses of any kind of The Psychiatry Academy’s intellectual property are transferred to, granted to, provided to, or received by you as a result of using this website.

 1. Distinguish: